blueskyfish/bluesky-logger/readme.md

 BlueSky Logger
 ==============

-Yet another logger for NodeJS.
-It is simple and easy to use.
+Yet another logger for Node JS.
+The logger is simple and easy to use.

 > Having implemented this library three times in different projects, here is a new additional logger library.